Agency Partners

 Key learnings from this report

-• CTOs and hiring managers should note the median time to hire for Security Engineers stands at 33 days, underscoring the urgency for effective recruitment approaches to secure qualified candidates quickly.
+• With a substantial talent pool, the median time to hire for Security Engineers in Germany stands at 33 days, suggesting a need for efficient recruitment strategies to attract top candidates amidst increasing competition.

 Number of roles opened and closed for Security Engineers in Berlin in the last 3 months